 Suffice it to say, I was confused when I started coming across blogs about this very topic, and it took a lot of research and learning to fully grasp that it’s actually a really big problem in the writing/author world.
 All it takes is just a single twig to snap.
 Just one bad review by someone on a mission to destroy you for no reason, just one opinionated article you write that pisses off a lot of people, just one revealed skeleton in your closet, or just one tiny expressed opinion that people disagree with and BAM!
 You’ll find yourself in a chaotic mess that could very well drown you.

-However, even with my mile long stubborn streak and personal thoughts toward any given topic, I still have never understood the people who sit behind their computers and get their rocks off by posting hateful words towards another human being just for the fun of it, like it’s some game and they are the master of champions.
+I have never understood the people who sit behind their computers and get their rocks off by posting hateful words towards another human being just for the fun of it like it’s some game and they are the master of champions.

 Through author Anne Rice, I came across STGRB, a website dedicated to stopping the bullies in their tracks.
 I haven’t joined the site, but I have read through some of the articles and have done research on things posted.
-One article was recently written about authors getting 1 star reviews from trolls for being overweight or not pretty enough to be an author.
+One article was recently written about authors getting one-star reviews from trolls for being overweight or not pretty enough to be an author.

 But, back to my point.

 In another story, I came across, a reviewer took the bad review to a whole other level in Catfishing the author.
 Yes, Catfishing.
 Of course, I’d heard of the term before.
-Several times in fact because of shows, like Dr. Phil, popping up about it.
-And, of course we can’t forget about Manti Te’o from Notre Dame who was catfished.
 Poor men and women who are conned by people online pretending to be someone they aren’t for fun and sport.

 I just don’t understand, and I’m sure I never will.
 I suppose all I can do is hope that something like that never happens to me, and if it does, I pray that I have the strength and resolve to get through it with my chin up—knowing people can sometimes be just harsh and mean for no other reason then they are evil people.